Find inspiration for your next journey! Request a Free Catalog and Join our Newsletter.

 Day 5 — Lisbon

-Ensconce yourself in life in Lisbon, taking advantage of a day at leisure to pursue your own interests.
+Immerse yourself in life in Lisbon, taking advantage of a day at leisure to pursue your own interests.
 Those who have opted for the Food and Traditions track will embark on a culinary tour of Lisbon, weaving through historic neighborhoods with a local guide to find venerated food shops as well as best-kept secrets, and sampling traditional specialties such as cheeses, salted cod, pasteis de nata, wines, cherry liqueur, and more.
 In the early evening, gather with your fellow travelers for a sunset cruise on the Tagus River, taking in stunning views of the city in the golden light—including the Tower of Belém; Lisbon’s cathedral; and the Castelo São Jorge, poised on one of the city’s hilltops.
-(B)

 Day 6 — Lisbon/Evora